ChristianArredondo/space-race/Notes.md

   * decouples appication from persistence framework (in case it ever changes)
   * all Db queries are in the same place
   * promotes testability ()

+## 26. Creating an Interface for the Repository

+* interface names start with an "I"